Use WordPress Tags Correctly With These Handy Tips

 Use tags help to expand your site’s navigation

-Use tags link relevant posts together on one page
+Use tags to link relevant posts together on one page

 Use tags correctly to help with SEO & help your readers.

 Thinking of starting a blog?
 Follow my free guides.

 Pin on Pinterest!